es

 The main purpose of writing a matrix in its row echelon form and/or reduced row echelon, is to make it easier to examine the matrix and to carry out further calculations, especially when solving a system of algebraic equations.

-When forward elimination procedure is applied to a system of algebraic equations Ax=b, the first step is create an augmented matrix, which is obtained by appending the columns vector b from right to the matrix of the system: \( {\bf B} = \left[ {\bf A} \, \vert \, {\bf b} \right] . \) The next step is to use elementary row operations to reduce the augmented matrix B to the new augmented matrix \( {\bf C} = \left[ {\bf U} \, \vert \, {\bf c} \right] , \) where U is upper triangular matrix.
-This means that the new system Ux=c is easy to solve.
+When forward elimination procedure is applied to a system of algebraic equations A x = b, the first step is to create an augmented matrix, which is obtained by appending the column vector b from right to the coefficient matrix A of the system, M = [A|b].
+The next step is to use elementary row operations to reduce the augmented matrix M to the equivalent matrix C = [U|c], where U is an upper triangular matrix, which must be in the row echelon form (REF).
+This means that the new system U x = c is relatively easy to solve.

-Variables in a linear system of equations that corresponds to pivot positions in the augmented matrix for the given system are called the leading variables. the remaining variables are called free variables.
+Variables in a linear system of equations that corresponds to pivot positions in the augmented matrix for the given system are called the leading variables; the remaining variables are called free variables.

 Example 10: We consider the following augmented matrix: